Internet-Draft OAuth Mission Cross-Domain August 2026

 Two roles carry the model.
 The Mission Issuer (the Mission's issuer) remains the only party that creates, holds, and gates the Mission.
 A Resource AS honors a Mission it did not issue: it validates the projected grant, applies its own local policy, and mints its own tokens, preserving the Mission binding unchanged.
 A Resource AS is never the Mission Issuer.

-2. Status: An OPTIONAL Extension
+2. Status: An Optional Extension

 Two external dependencies set its deployment posture.
 The OAuth identity chaining architecture [I-D.draft-ietf-oauth-identity-chaining] is approved for publication and in the RFC Editor queue; the Identity Assertion Authorization Grant [I-D.draft-ietf-oauth-identity-assertion-authz-grant] is a working-group document.
-This document profiles them and cannot advance ahead of them; confining them here keeps the base profile free of in-progress cross-domain dependencies.
+This document profiles them and cannot advance ahead of them; confining them here keeps the issuance profile free of in-progress cross-domain dependencies.

 3. Conventions and Terminology